joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2019/2019-11-19-now-sings-my-soul-psalms.md

 tags:
   - Psalms
 series:
 - 'Now Sings My Soul: Psalms'
 showtoc: false
+css: "prayer"
 draft: false
 ---
 <pre>
 <div style="font-variant: small-caps;">My Lord and God,</div>
 &nbsp;
 Your Son has shed his blood for me,
 	so that I now believe.

 Your Son has given up his life,
 	so that I might live forever.

 You have taken my sin-filled heart,
 	and my wonton desires,
-	and replaced them with your own heart,
-	and my desire is only for you.
+	and replaced them with your own heart, and my desire is only for you.

 Because you have done it all,
 	to save me to yourself,
 	I am yours.

 Come make your home in me,
 	Lord Jesus, come into my heart.
 	Spirit of God, fill my life.

 Make your home within me,
 	so that I might not sin against thee.
 </pre>